 The additional existing paddocks and hay/alfalfa fields will be utilized to produce small square hay bales for the horse operation, and to rotate pasture-raised egg-laying chickens, as well as graze beef animals in a daily rotational system with movable paddocks.

-The existing vegetable gardens and fruit production will be substantially expanded (as well as personal gardens surrounding each tiny house to encourage personal gardening) to produce healthy local food for our brothers and sisters onsite as well as for sale in our roadside stand to the general public.
+The existing vegetable gardens and fruit production will be substantially expanded (as well as personal gardens surrounding each tiny house to encourage personal gardening) to produce healthy local food for our Patriots onsite as well as for sale in our roadside stand to the general public.

 What kind of experience and expertise do you have?

 Our farm manager and supportive staff have decades of experience in production agriculture (dairy, beef, row crop, sustainable agriculture, vegetable production and greenhouse production).
 We will be leveraging this experience to build a farming operation that fits the character of the land and infrastructure, and that provides the safest most productive environment possible for our community members that will be a part of the farm team.

 We look forward to working with local farm leaders, extension agents, university researchers and local value add and farm industry service providers.